What is project management?

 Some project managers use a hybrid approaches, incorporating other management frameworks and methodologies into their PM methodologies.
 For instance, Six Sigma, which was originally developed at Motorola and is designed to eliminate waste and improve processes, can be adopted for PM.
 Similarly, the Agile methodology employs Scrum, a management process featuring short sprints to get chunks of work done.
 Lean manufacturing principles are used in lean project management.

 A number of charting methods, such as the Gantt chart and PERT chart have been developed as tools to create a graphic representation of a project plan and its current status.
 Multiple PM software options are available to project managers to aid in monitoring project tasks and project.

 Operations management and project management both involve the effective allocation of resources to deliver outcomes in the most efficient and most effective manner possible and at the highest levels of quality possible given the resources assigned to the endeavors.

 Operations management is also focused on delivery of outcomes.

-However, operations management differs from project management in its ongoing nature; operations management focuses on the continual delivery of the same products or services, and it does that using repeatable processes and the same project teams.
+However, operations management differs from project management in its ongoing nature.
+Operations management focuses on the continual delivery of the same products or services using repeatable processes and the same project teams.